 For many of us, trips abroad mean abandoning our day to day routines and being a little more ‘care-free’.
 No school drop offs and picks ups, no daily dashes to the supermarket, and often, no inclination to wear makeup or use our regular skincare!

 I advise all my patients to come in for a treatment and review of their skincare approximately a week before they go away.
 This allows me to do a ‘pre-holiday’ treatment (usually a hydrating or rejuvenating combined facial treatment) to prepare their skin.
 I also tweak their products.
 We all want to travel with as few bottles as possible, so I suggest multi-purpose products, often in travel-sizes that can be used while away for a few weeks.
 Holidays are also a great time to do an ‘intensive treatment’.
 This usually involves using concentrated serums which I prescribe, morning and night for 14-30 days.
-They are easy to use, can be used on their own independently of your usual skincare regime, and really improve the skin.
+They are easy to use, can be used on their own independently of your usual skincare regime, and really improve the tone and texture of skin.

 When you’re away, these are the most important things to remember to keep your skin in good condition:

 Don’t for get to cleanse!
 I know it’s tempting not to bother, particularly if you haven’t been wearing makeup, but you’ll be surprised at how much dirt/sweat/suncream has accumulated on your face.
 If you’ve been out and about, I would suggest a double cleanse to stop your pores getting clogged up.

 Hydrate your skin from the inside and out.
 Drink plenty of water, particularly if you are out in the sun, and use a hydrating serum or cream (try the Skin W1 Collagen Stimulating Serum which is packed full of antioxidants, hyaluronic acid and collagen stimulating actives)